MicrosoftDocs/Devices-docs/surface-hub/surface-hub-driver-firmware-accessories-lifecycle.md

 When the Surface Hub device support period concludes at the end-of-servicing date for drivers and firmware, Hub devices will continue to receive Windows OS feature and security updates per the Windows Lifecycle Policy, as described on the [Microsoft Lifecycle Policy support page](https://support.microsoft.com/hub/4095338/microsoft-lifecycle-policy).

-## Release and end-of-servicing dates for Surface Hub and accessories
+## Surface Hub driver and firmware lifecycle period

 The following table shows the release and end-of-servicing dates for each Surface Hub device and accessory with a defined driver and firmware lifecycle policy.
 Surface Hub devices will be supported during each device's current compute cartridge support period.